BeepBoopBit/HLInt/Documentation/main.md

     * Manages the insertion of language tokens and their values into the abstract syntax tree.
 To ensure proper parsing and ordering of operations.

 * `void evaluateTree()`
     * Iterates through a collection of statements or expressions in AST and evaluates each of them.
+Additionally, it closes the file at the end of the evaluation process.

 * `void print()`
     * Displays the structure of the entire AST.
 This includes individual tree within it.